 Screws are not supplied with plates issued by DoT.

-You will need to purchase and affix an auxiliary plate if a bike rack or mobility device is attached to your vehicle and obstructs the view of your rear number plate.
+You will need to buy and affix an auxiliary plate if a bike rack or mobility device is attached to your vehicle and obstructs the view of your rear number plate.
 Refer to Auxiliary plates.

 If the existing vehicle number plates have been lost, stolen or damaged then standard replacement processes apply.
 Refer to Replace lost/stolen or damaged number plates.